elaforge/karya/doc/INSTALL.md

     cabal install --only-dependencies

 The actual build is with shake, but there's a dummy cabal file with just dependencies to make install easier.
-TODO: sandbox not supported yet

 You might get an error about `pcre.h` file not found, in that case see libpcre below.